VILLASframework/documentation/doc/node/labs/Lab8.md

 | `print`       | Print the message to stdout. |
 | `shift_ts`    | Shift timestamps of samples. |

-A full list of supported hook functions is documented here: @ref hook-types
+A full list of supported hook functions is documented here: @ref node-hook-types

 # How to configure a hook function